zmei-framework/generator/docs/models/extras/5_clean.rst

 ###################

-With @clean you can add extra validation logic to model.
+With @clean you can add extension validation logic to model.
 Also can be used to update model date before save.

 Overall validation